bartificer/programming-by-stealth/docs/pbs82.md

 quad = async (n)=>{ return n * n * n * n };
 ```

-We’ve not used arrow functions very often since learning about them in [instalment 46](https://bartificer.net/pbs46), so you might want to take a moment to refresh your memory.
+We’ve not used arrow functions very often since learning about them in [instalment 46](https://pbs.bartificer.net/pbs46), so you might want to take a moment to refresh your memory.

-Since async functions are automatically promised we can directly call `.then()` on the value they return:
+Since async functions are automatically promised, we can directly call `.then()` on the value they return:

 ```javascript
 quad(4).then((ans)=>{ console.log(ans) });